bpires/rocketseat-explorer/docs/README.md

 I'd appreciate it if you say thanks [**by ⭐ starring this repo**](https://github.com/bpires/rocketseat-explorer) or sharing your thoughts with me.

+All Figma layouts used are available [🗃️ here](https://www.figma.com/file/IwcoCNIXwExMdADaszhK27/Rocketseat-Explorer-projects?node-id=3404%3A277).

 ?> Last update: **{docsify-updated}**

 ---